Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Simulated Comparison}

-This part compares GEM with the aforementioned counterparts in the simulation tasks described in Section~\ref{sub:experimental_settings}.
+This part compares GEM with the aforementioned counterparts in simulation.
 Since AnyGrasp is for generating grasp poses, we only test it in Pick tasks.
-The algorithms in the hybrid action control module are utilized to help AnyGrasp handle the moving dynamics of objects.
-The other compared methods are trained using the same demonstrations as our recurrent probabilistic network.
-Because the compared models have no designs for dynamic object manipulation, we test them in two modes, the sole mode and hybrid mode.
-The sole mode means the robot movement is solely controlled by a network output.
-In the hybrid mode, the network output is combined with visual servo tracking like our developed hybrid action control module.
-In this way, the original dynamic object manipulation problem is converted into a static problem, which favors the performances of the compared methods.
+The other compared methods are trained using the same simulated demonstrations as our GEM network.
+Since the compared models have no designs for dynamic object manipulation, we test them in two modes, the sole mode and hybrid mode.
+The sole mode means the robot movement is solely controlled by their network outputs.
+In the hybrid mode, we utilize a segmentation model \cite{khanam2024yolov11} to estimate the spatial position of the target object and then employ a visual servo control algorithm \cite{papanikolopoulos1993visual} that controls the end-effector to track the target object.
+The control signal is the sum of the network output and the visual servo control module, which shares a similar process as our proposed manipulation action decomposition strategy.
+In this way, the original dynamic object manipulation problem is converted into a static object manipulation problem, significantly improving the performance of the compared methods.
+As AnyGrasp is an open-loop method, we only report its results in the hybrid mode.

-As mentioned in Section~\ref{sub:efficient_demonstration_collection}, we collect 30 diverse assets to generate demonstrations and train the compared methods except AnyGrasp.
-To verify their out-of-domain generalization on unseen geometries, we additionally select 14 new assets, as shown in Fig.~\ref{Fig: test_obj_assets}, to conduct experiments.
-The out-of-domain Insert validation is conducted using blocks similar to the ones shown in Fig.~\ref{Fig: simulated_envi} but we randomly change the block sizes.